UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 UAB Stats and Trends

-- In UAB's eight games this year, it has four wins against the spread.

-- This season, the Blazers have one against the spread win in two games as a favorite of 13.5 points or more.
+- UAB has four wins against the spread in eight games this year.

 - UAB's games this year have gone over the total in two out of seven opportunities (28.6%).